 'Nah need to tek thi boots off,' came a shout from around the corner.

-There'd be no danger of that - nobody had ever taken their boots off to come in here, that was plain to see.
+There'd be no danger of that - nobody had ever taken their boots off to ome in here, that was plain to see.
+A well-worn path of farmyard muck come in here, that was plain to see.
 A well-worn path of farmyard muck trailed straight up the centre of the hallway; nobody, it seemed, had ever wiped their feet.